 - They had good friends through homeschool group back in Australia, we’ve lost touch.

-- In London we also attend various homeschool meet ups and sometimes, Forest School, bumping into the same kids over and over again.
+- In London we also attend various homeschool meetups and sometimes, Forest School, bumping into the same kids over and over again.

 - When we travel, we meet people, including children.
 Some they get on with, some they would rather avoid.
 You can’t just throw kids together and expect them to get on.
 For this reason, we’re not keen on arranged meet-ups with strangers.

 - There is some Skype communication and emailing, but mostly they can’t be bothered.

 - They chat to other kids around the world via Minecraft Homeschool and other online and gaming platforms.

 - They enjoy hanging out with people of ALL AGES, it doesn’t have to be just kids.

 - They socialise in an almost identical way and to the same extent, as I do.